apache/beam/learning/tour-of-beam/terraform/README.md

     under the License.
 -->
 # Tour of Beam deployment on GCP
-This guide shows you how to deploy Tour of Beam environment on Google Cloud Platform (GCP) and Firebase environment.
+This guide provides instructions on how to deploy the Tour of Beam environment on Google Cloud Platform (GCP) and Firebase environment.
+Before starting the deployment, ensure that you have the following prerequisites in place:

 ## Prerequisites: